Visited a grocery store recently?

 #7.
 Make the most of real-time data from your advertising and marketing activities – Terri Mock for Internet Retailer

-Planning, strategy and execution is never enough in ecommerce marketing.
+Planning, strategy and execution are never enough in eCommerce marketing.

 The set-and-forget mentality is the best way to leave your brand with a big sack of coal this Christmas.

 You need to measure, analyse and update your marketing efforts throughout the silly season.
 Find the time during the madness to gather real-time data and assess how well your campaigns are performing.
 Make any subsequent adjustments accordingly.

 “Last holiday season, were you able to quickly access data to determine the effectiveness of your advertising and marketing efforts?
 Were you ready to make adjustments to your Q4 campaigns?
 This may mean increasing display and retargeting budgets, adjusting creatives with holiday themes, or promoting holiday sales discounts.
 A little tweak can make a big difference in capturing the attention of your customers, which can ultimately result in additional sales revenues.

 For instance, were you able to adjust digital ad spend on favourite products searched for on your site, or edit your e-commerce landing page to feature products based on which ads were performing best?
 Did you analyze which types of ad copy were performing better than others, and integrate the higher performing copy into your marketing emails?”

 #8.
 Respond quickly to potential customers who abandon their cart – Cat Millar for Internet Retailer

 A simple Christmas conversion rate optimisation tip – fast and repeated cart abandonment emails will increase your sales.